9 pointsby kewun23 days ago16 comments

 2. Often is the case that there is more information required that doesn't sit inside the code and is not evident to get the program to work.
 Quickest way to find that is to get a newbie on a clean machine to follow only the instructions.

-• inejge9 hours ago
+• sublinear23 days ago

 You do realize the developers only "know the code best" because they're busy writing code all day, right?